nastuh/cardbot/README.md

-# cardbot
+# noodlees bot

-this card bot have special cards which you can sold
+this card bot can count noodless